yonatanp-jfrog/bookverse-demo-init/docs/PLAN_OF_ACTION.md

 - CI builds `bookverse-web` image, tags with commit SHA/semver, and pushes to the internal Docker repo.
 Promotion/publish to release repo on PROD.

 ### Helm Charts & Release
-- Maintain Helm charts for each service (`inventory`, `recommendations`, `checkout`) and for `platform` + `web` UI.
+- Primary chart: `platform` (includes and pins all microservice images used by the platform release).
+- Optional internal charts: per-service charts may exist for testing but are NOT deployed to clusters.
 - Charts are versioned and packaged in CI, then pushed to `${PROJECT_KEY}-helm-helm-internal-local` (and to `-release-local` for PROD).
 - Provide per-environment values files (DEV/QA/STAGING/PROD) overriding image tags, resources, and config.

 ### GitOps with ArgoCD
 - Store ArgoCD app manifests in `bookverse-demo-assets` under `gitops/`:
   - `projects/` definitions (e.g., `bookverse-dev`, `bookverse-qa`, `bookverse-staging`, `bookverse-prod`).
-  - `apps/` per environment (App-of-Apps) referencing Helm charts in the JFrog Helm repo and environment values.
+  - `apps/` per environment that deploy ONLY the `platform` chart and values.
 - ArgoCD integrates with the JFrog Helm repo (`${JFROG_URL}/artifactory/${PROJECT_KEY}-helm-helm-internal-local`) and the Docker registry for image pulls.
-- CI updates Helm chart app versions and/or image tags via GitOps commits to `bookverse-demo-assets`.
+- A webhook from AppTrust triggers a GitHub workflow to update the platform Helm chart values (image tags) when the `platform` application version is promoted to PROD.

 ### Kubernetes Cluster Prerequisites
 - Namespaces: `bookverse-dev`, `bookverse-qa`, `bookverse-staging`, `bookverse-prod`.